 Originally from Cornwall, New York, near West Point, Louisa Clark Trask Mitchel (born 09 November 1809) came to Cincinnati in November of 1832 with nothing but support and devotion to her husband Ormsby MacKnight Mitchel and his passionate whims…and the ability to load and shoot a flint-lock musket.
 By this time, Louisa had gotten married to Lieutenant Trask, moved to St. Louis, had a son named Thomas Sterne, became a widow, married Ormsby, and moved to Ft.
 Marion.
 Louisa was described as “a graceful figure of medium height, a complexion ruddy or rosy, hair and eyes jet black, — the eyes especially large and expressive.”

 Soon they would also be the pillars of science.
 In the winter of 1841-1842, Ormsby began public lecturing on astronomy, sponsored by the Cincinnati Society for the Diffusion of Useful Knowledge, and it was so popular that it was made into a series of regular lectures.
-Backed the support of the Semi-Colon Club, politicians, and business moguls, Ormsby trained and purchased instruments in Europe to build the first Observatory in the U.S.
+Backed by the support of the Semi-Colon Club, politicians, and business moguls, Ormsby trained and purchased instruments in Europe to build the first Observatory in the U.S. while Louisa remained in Cincinnati, caring for the family.

 Ormsby only got the opportunity to train as an astronomer because of Richarda Smith Airy, the wife of Britain’s Royal Astronomer George Biddell Airy.
 While Ormsby served as George’s assistant, Richarda, as a business administrator, taught him the practical details of maintaining an observatory.
 Unfortunately, they could never travel to the States to see what they helped create.
 Mt.
 Airy was possibly named after them, and I’m working on that thread.